-Depending on your sales volume and how many locations you have are indicators to know if you personally are still doing a lot of internal training or if you’ve promoted or hired someone to do it.
+Your sales volume and how the particular business operates determines if you are doing a lot of internal training or if you’ve promoted or hired someone to do it.
 Either way, you or someone is training people in your operation nearly every day.

 I promised that I would start to share actual training experiences that we used to train thousands of people.
 Well, maybe you weren’t a customer back in the day, but you can still use what I am sharing.

 This Quiz is a tool to use to improve the communications and the output performance of a management team.
 It can be used in many different ways compared to what I am outlining.

 Purpose – Use in a group setting with management level people who have direct reports.
 This exercise flushes out where attitudes or indifference occurs when leading people and which style of influence is best to use in a given situation.
 This exercise opens the discussions around day to day scenarios where management must influence the business outcomes through their direct reports.
 The discussions allow for cross-collaboration and sharing of worst to best practices.

 Exercise Strategy– Hand out the Quiz and have each person fill it in in less than 5 minutes.
 Then talk about each question facilitating the group to make sure everyone participates.
 Through the discussions, everyone will hear where you are all on the same page and where there are differences.
 Keep the dialog upbeat and focused on the given question vs. getting off track and chasing too many subjects.
 Have fun with the team, but no brain damaging.